folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ## Appendix: additional issues to be discussed

-* Different fields/controls displayed depending on permissions
+> **ISSUE.** Different fields/controls displayed depending on
+> permissions

-* Service discovery -- holds/loans only displayed if the Circulation backend is enabled -- libraries that don't circulate still have patrons.
+> **ISSUE.** Service discovery -- holds/loans only displayed if the
+> Circulation backend is enabled -- libraries that don't circulate
+> still have patrons.

-* Validation + error display -- seeded by backend JSON schema and augmented locally for client-side validation, we can also do server-side validation where the backend can check it too (eg. is this a valid branch name in our 123 branch public library?)
+> **ISSUE.** Validation + error display -- seeded by backend JSON
+> schema and augmented locally for client-side validation, we can also
+> do server-side validation where the backend can check it too (eg. is
+> this a valid branch name in our 123 branch public library?)

-* Configuration -- maybe the `patron` module has some settings users can persist to a backend like the default sort order?
-And maybe the admin can configure some default-defaults that get used if these aren't there?
+> **ISSUE.** Configuration -- maybe the `patron` module has some
+> settings users can persist to a backend like the default sort order?
+> And maybe the admin can configure some default-defaults that get
+> used if these aren't there?

-* Mechanism for modules that somehow augment patron records with additional fields to also surface them in this UI.
-For example, a `patron-demographics` module might want to add sex, ethnicity and religion fields to the patron record.
+> **ISSUE.** Mechanism for modules that somehow augment patron records
+> with additional fields to also surface them in this UI.
+For example,
+> a `patron-demographics` module might want to add sex, ethnicity and
+> religion fields to the patron record.

-* Might patrons and users potentially be the same entity?
-If so then we'll need to add permissions/groups
+> **ISSUE.** Might patrons and users potentially be the same entity?
+> If so then we'll need to add permissions/groups

-* Multiple panes mean we're going to need to split state out for component instances, just as well really
+> **ISSUE.** Multiple panes mean we're going to need to split state
+> out for component instances, just as well really

-* Really wonder what the URLs are going to look like for this system, will need to ask Filip about that next week
+> **ISSUE.** Really wonder what the URLs are going to look like for
+> this system, will need to ask Filip about that next week

-And Jakub asks:

-* I am assuming we would have a collection of generic, re-usable, base components (e.g controls that allow one to build multiple panes of the Finder-like design which Filip seemed to have put all over the place, the recent apps, bar, settings pane, etc) and specific ones (e.g user management pane) that inherit control’s behaviour and fill in the content through the manifest configuration and specific labels (we probably need a notion of "string resources" here)?
+> **ISSUE.** I am assuming we would have a collection of generic,
+> re-usable, base components (e.g controls that allow one to build
+> multiple panes of the Finder-like design which Filip seemed to have
+> put all over the place, the recent apps, bar, settings pane, etc)
+> and specific ones (e.g user management pane) that inherit control’s
+> behaviour and fill in the content through the manifest configuration
+> and specific labels (we probably need a notion of "string resources"
+> here)?